Graduate School of Engineering, Kyushu Institute of Technology

 Kyushu Institute of Technology (hereafter, “Kyutech”), an institute of higher education with “national-university status”, was founded in the Year 1909 in the city of Kitakyushu, Fukuoka Prefecture, Japan.
 Kyutech launched a new post-graduate program, the Space Engineering International Course (SEIC), in April of 2013.
 The primary purpose of the program is to graduate engineers who have well-honed inter-cultural communication skills and a keen sense of viewing problem-solving and solution-creation with a broad, global systems engineering perspective.

 The program offers: Research under supervision of a faculty member toward a Master or Doctoral degree, a series of lectures (all in English) on space engineering by faculty members, Project Based Learning (PBL) through concept development in collaboration with Japanese students, and “hands-on” training on space environment testing using state-of-the-art engineering facilities.
 The program provides the on-the-job experience necessary to acquire basic capabilities in space technology (such as satellite design).
 In particular, SEIC graduates will have the know-how to develop satellite-development infrastructure in their own countries through the actual testing of nano-satellites.
-Hence, classroom learning is a small fraction of the SEIC experience.
-Most of the learning here occurs through “doing” or “designing”.
-You would spend far more time in the lab than in the classroom.
+Although you would spend a lot of time in a classroom to acquire basic knowledge of space engineering, as much as possible we try to provide a lot of time in the lab for "hands-on" experience.
+There are many opportunities at SEIC for such "hands-on" experience.
 Also, the SEIC experience is extremely international.
 In SEIC, there are more students from overseas than from Japan.
-(As of October 2015, there are 18 Japanese students enrolled in SEIC while 33 foreign students from 19 countries are enrolled in SEIC.)
+(As of April 2022, there are 25 Japanese students enrolled in SEIC while 42 foreign students from 25 countries are enrolled in SEIC.)

 Through the SEIC program, Kyutech answers the call for long-term educational opportunities for capacity building of basic space technologies made by the United Nation Office of Outer Space Affairs (UNOOSA).
 As well, Kyutech answers the UN call for Member States to contribute to the promotion of the peaceful and innovative use of outer space through the participation of non-space-faring nations.
 Our enrollment figure for international students signify the success that we are achieving for answering the UN calls.